Simple Valentine Heart Wreaths

 020pinkroses

 Do you decorate for Valentines day?
-If you do are you a crafty person?

 I wanted to thank Pamela from My Front Porch to yours for featuring my Slip cover sofa and my Annie Sloan painted table.